Duxy1996/Wedding/README.md

 ## Colors ❤️

-main color of the page is : #c9cbaf
+Main color of the page is : #c9cbaf